apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 .. ts:cv:: CONFIG proxy.config.diags.show_location INT 1

    Annotates diagnostic messages with the source code location.
-Set to 1 to enable for Debug() messages only.
+Set to 1 to enable for Dbg() messages only.
 Set to 2 to enable for all messages.

 .. ts:cv:: CONFIG proxy.config.diags.debug.enabled INT 0
    :reloadable: